-Recently, Billionaire Mark Cuban who is a “shark investor” was in a TV interview with Kitco News to talk about his opinion on investments in various assets which includes bitcoin, gold, and other precious metals.
+Recently, Billionaire Mark Cuban who is a “shark investor” was in a TV interview with Kitco News to talk about his opinion on investments in various assets which include bitcoin, gold, and other precious metals.

 He was asked to say his opinion on what he would term the safest investment at the moment and Mark Cuban didn’t mention stocks, gold, or bitcoin but instead suggested people paying off their debts; credit card debts, student loans, or any other outstanding debt as the best investment individuals can make.